ISC-Project-Phoenix/design/software/ros/polynomial_planner.md

 ## Summary

-This node plans a path by porjecting points into the center of the track.
+This node plans a path by sampling points into the center of the track.
 The general idea is to model the bounds of the tracks as polynomials, which are differentiable.
 The polynomials act as the bounds of the track which let inadverity prevents us from crossing off the track.